-The Drug List includes some drugs with an NT.
+The Drug List includes some drugs with an "NT".
 These drugs are not Part D drugs.
-Appeals or coverage decisions about drugs with NT symbol follow the process in Section 5 on page 174.
+Appeals or coverage decisions about drugs with an "NT" symbol follow the process in Section E on page 191.

 Can I ask for a coverage decision or make an appeal about Part D prescription drugs?